clearclaw/18xx_1820/README.md

 - **1820-Map-A1.pdf**	- A single A1 page -- use with a large format printer.
 - **1820-Map-A4.pdf**	- 8 A4 pages.
-- **1820-Map-legal.pdf** - 6 US Legal sized pages.
+- **1820-Map-legal.pdf** - 6 US legal sized pages.
 - **1820-Map-letter.pdf** - 9 US letter sized pages.

-The multi-page formats have small overlaps between the sections, which allows them to be more easily laminated or mounted and then taped together into an accurate non-gappy map which also folds up neatly for storage.
+The multi-page formats have small overlaps between the sections, which allows them to be more easily laminated or mounted and then taped together into an accurate gapless map which also folds up neatly for storage.

 #### Shares

 There are 30 companies in 1820.
 I've seen as many as 27 in simultaneous use in a single game.
-If you ever see a game of 1820 which wanted more than 30 companies I'd love to hear about it!
+If you ever see a game of 1820 which required more than 30 companies I'd love to hear about it!

-Nominally all the companies are identical.
+Nominally, all the companies are identical.
 They all have a charter, 50 public shares, a private certificate, 18 station markers, a stock marker, and a revenue marker.
-In practice I don't make all the companies full size.
-Instead I make a small set of them go all the way to 50 shares etc and then leave the rest with only the components for being up to a 10-share company.
-This greatly reduces component count, storage pace, cost and manufacturing effort.
+Because in practice the number of 20-share and 50-share companies in simultaneous play is limited, it is not necessary to produce every component for all companies.
+For my own use, I produce components for the following 10 companies to only 10 shares, This greatly reduces component count, storage pace, cost and manufacturing effort.

+  - B&DJR
+  - B&GR
+  - CNR
+  - L&BR
+  - L&GR
+  - LO&PR
+  - LSR
+  - OW&WR
+  - S&DR
+  - SRBWH&G

 For a 10-share company you need: